Create a single-region cluster

 - Provider: Choose a cloud provider - AWS or GCP.

-- Database Version: By default, clusters are deployed using a stable release.
-If you want to use a preview release for a Dedicated cluster, click Optional Settings and choose a release.
-Before deploying a production cluster using a preview release, contact Yugabyte Support.
-If you have arranged a custom build with Yugabyte, it will also be listed here.
+- Database Version: By default, dedicated clusters are deployed using a stable release.
+Before deploying a production cluster using a preview release, contact Support.
+If you have arranged a custom build with Yugabyte, it is also be listed here.

 Choose a region and size your cluster